atilaneves/unit-threaded/README.md

 that particular test doesn't get run by default but can still be run by passing its name as a command-line argument.

-Since D packages are just directories and there is no way to read the filesystem at compile-time, there is no way to automatically add all tests in packages(s).
-To mitigate this and avoid having to manually write the name of all the modules containing tests, a utility called [`run_tests_in_dir`](utils/run_tests_in_dir.d) can be used to generate a source file automatically.
+Since D packages are just directories and there the compiler can't read the filesystem at compile-time, there is no way to automatically add all tests in a package.
+To mitigate this and avoid having to manually write the name of all the modules containing tests, a utility called [`run_tests_in_dir`](utils/run_tests_in_dirs.d) can be used to generate a source file automatically.
 To use it, pass as the 1st argument a file name to generate, and the rest of the arguments should be directory names.
 It will automatically generate a file and execute it with rdmd, then print the result.

 There is support for debug prints in the tests with the `-d` switch.
 This is only supported in single-threaded mode (`-s`).
 Setting `-d`